MichaelLarocca/blog-michael-jude-larocca/posts/2023/06-23/how-to-make-a-countdown-app-with-react-and-date-fns.md

 ### Conclusion

-times in your applications.
+The date-fns library is an excellent option when working with dates and times in your applications.
 With its user-friendly functions and modular design, it allows you, as a developer, to focus on other aspects of your projects while efficiently handling date-related tasks.

 An additional benefit is the ability to import only the functions needed, which results in a smaller app size and faster loading times.
 This occurs because you avoid importing unnecessary functions, reducing the overall bundle size of your application and improving its performance.